jonarango/greener/README.md

 Automatically keep GitHub commit status green.

-> a commit a day keeps you girlfriend from going away.
+> A commit a day, helps your mind from flying away!

 # 📣 Whats New